shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step7.md

     `service` - The name of the service owning the log.
 If you instrumented your service with <a href="https://docs.datadoghq.com/tracing/" target="_blank">Datadog APM</a>, this must be the same service name.
 Check the <a href="https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging" target="_blank">unified service tagging</a> instructions when configuring `service` across multiple data types.

     Note: In Datadog Agent 6.8+, the `source` and `service` default to the `short_image` tag value, which is why the logs so far have the tags `source:flog` and `service:flog`.
-If the `short_image` tag value matches an Integration name, such as agent, redis, and nginx, it is not necessary to set these values because Datadog's Autodiscovery will recognize the `source` tag value and use the corresponding Integration.
-Because `flog` is not an Integration name, you have to update the `source` tag using labels to make sure that the Apache Intergration Pipeline is installed and processes the logs.
+If the `short_image` tag value matches an Integration name, such as for the `agent`, it is not necessary to set these values because Datadog's Autodiscovery will recognize the `source` tag value and use the corresponding Integration.
+Because `flog` is not an Integration name, you have to update the `source` tag using `labels` to make sure that the Apache Intergration Pipeline is installed and is used to process the logs.

 2. In the **Logs** browser tab, close the log details if it is open.
 Scroll to the top of the list for the most recent logs.
 Clear the search field and enter `env:logspipeline`{{copy}} to make sure you are only seeing logs from this environments.